JEBailey/rava/README.md

 # Rava
-Rava assists in website functionality where interactive content is desired as well as a small footprint.
-See https://www.ravajs.com
-## Why
-Rava is designed to assist with websites with simple dynamic content where content may be pulled in or generated after the page is rendered.
-## How
-Rava allows you to bind functions and event handlers to HTML elements defined by a CSS selector.
-This binding will occur on all existing elements as well as additional elements that are later added to the page.
+RavaJS is a small, less than 3k when compressed,utility which wraps the MutationObserver and allows you to configure and react to new HTMLElements being added to a page without a need to constantly check for their existence.

+RavaJS also allows you to define methods, events handlers, and lifecycles that are dynamically mapped to the matching element.
+This combination of responding as soon as an element is added and the ability to add new event listeners and methods to that object enables a robust set of features